RossMcMillan92/ITCSS-Sass-Structure/README.md

   }
 }
 ```
-The rule above will affect *all* links in the header.
-Can you guarantee they should should be red?
+The rule above will affect *all links in the header*.
+Can you guarantee they should all be red?
 If not, you will now have to write more code to change the other links back possibly causing higher specificity.

 ## Adapting this structure for STV
 The example code contained within this git works well for a single site where the whole Sass codebase can be kept within the same folder.
 Since the STV code base will have files spread out over a global folder, widgets folders and the individual sites folder, we need to make some adaptations.
 I propose heavily using !default variables when creating widgets to maximise reusability and minimise undoing/waste. e.g.